adebola-io/quizwiz/specification.md

 }
 ```

 ### `/rapid-fire/result`

-`POST` endpoint to return the results of the rapid fire
+`POST` endpoint to return the results of the rapid fire.